-The Enfield Educational Psychology Service is the main provider of psychological services to Enfield schools and early years settings.
+The Enfield Educational Psychology Service (EPS) is the main provider of psychological services to Enfield schools and early years settings.
 They have direct links to services in education, health and social care, which promotes a coordinated approach.

 What is an educational psychologist?

-  An educational psychologist is a trained applied psychologist who has a psychology degree, as well as a masters or doctorate training in Educational Psychology.
+An educational psychologist is a trained applied psychologist who has a psychology degree, as well as a masters or doctorate training in educational psychology.

 Through their specialist knowledge, an educational psychologist can improve the life chances and educational achievement of children and young people.

 They work with the adults who know the child or young person well to understand their strengths and areas of need.
 They can also carry out psychological work with the child or young person.
 By working together, the educational psychologist will help plan the next steps to support a child’s emotional wellbeing and learning.